 The First Casualties

-After Sergeant James Norton was wounded, Don A. Colvin, a Civilian, took charge of the fight.
+After Sergeant James Norton was wounded, Don A. Colvin, a civilian, took charge of the fight.
 He called for everyone to stay on the ground and fight from behind the lower log.
 During this action, private Navin met his end, as one of the warriors hit his mark.
-Their initial attack repulsed the Indians as they took up sniping positions of the bluffs to the southeast, and in the willows that lined War Man Creek.
+Their initial attack repulsed the Indians as they took up sniping positions on the bluffs to the southeast, and in the willows that lined War Man Creek.

 Burn Them Out

 The Indians used this cover to retrieve their dead and wounded.
 Then they made their second attack.
 Two defenders were wounded during this assault; J.G.
 Hollister was severely wounded in the chest and died the next day, and Sergeant Norton was again wounded in the shoulder.